 Notes from the 2nd National Bike Summit - PART I

 The event lasted “only” two days and it was jam-packed with panels and lectures.
 There were more than 35 speakers on the first day alone.
-After the welcoming remarks, the keynote speaker, Lars Strömgren started the day stating that instead of promoting cycling we should be thinking about how to make it the easiest and most convenient choice.
+After the welcoming remarks, the keynote speaker, Lars Strömgren, started the day stating that instead of promoting cycling, we should be thinking about how to make cycling the easiest and most convenient choice.

 "Sometimes we are trying so hard to create ideal cities that we forget to make cities slightly better.”

-Then he went to describe the three main elements in their strategy using a very interesting symbolism.
-The whale (describing the narrative to create a strong support base), the garbage can (pool of valuable resources and skills that are sometimes overlooked), and the red scarf (let others take the stage but ensuring they deliver your message).
+He went on to describe the three main elements in his strategy using some very interesting symbolism: the whale (describing the narrative to create a strong support base); the garbage can (pool of valuable resources and skills that are sometimes overlooked); and the red scarf (let others take the stage but ensure they deliver your message).
 Finally, he presented the #MovingBeyondZero concept.

 Lars set the tone for a theme that would appear again and again throughout the Summit.
 The power of storytelling.
 I don't believe this was meant to be intentional which makes it an even more powerful message coming spontaneously from people from many different walks of life.

-The second panel brought some encouraging perspectives of politicians affirming that cycling has a great future in Canada.
-Steve Parish can witness the transformative impact in his community Ajax, ON and the potential for Canada to be the cycling mecca.
-Ottawa councillor David Chernushenko, in a very lucid presentation, talks about how we moved past the "if" to "how" moment, regarding cycling promotion.
-But in order to get there, we need more long-term planning, not ad hoc implementation.
-A clear vision of what we want our cities to look like in the future.
+The second panel brought some encouraging perspectives from politicians, affirming that cycling has a great future in Canada.
+Steve Parish is witnessing the transformative impact in his community of Ajax, ON, and the potential for Canada to be a cycling mecca.
+Ottawa councillor David Chernushenko, in a very lucid presentation, talked about how we moved past the "if" to the "how" moment, regarding cycling promotion.
+But in order to get there, we need more long-term planning, not ad hoc implementation - a clear vision of what we want our cities to look like in the future.
 That means, for example, if we say we want to increase cycling significantly but we are expanding roads and highways, we won't get there.
 We need to "get back the space to people".

 Next week, we will see a few more snippets of the 2CNBS in Ottawa.